This page will have announcements and extra-curricular information, which is also found under the “Posts” tab!

 Cell phone use will not be permitted inside the school building during school hours.
 Students who have cell phones in classrooms or in the hallways will have them taken away and given to the homeroom teacher.
 Phones can be retrieved at the end of the day.
 Third time offenders will be dealt with by the school administration.

 BUS LANES – the number of vehicles driving in bus lanes after school is increasing significantly.
 What is worse is that we are seeing daily occurrences of vehicles driving past buses with their stop arms out.
 This is a very serious safety concern and it needs to stop.
 The RCMP will be increasing their watch of this situation and people will be getting ticketed.

 This is a very simple problem to fix – No One Needs To Drive In The Bus Lanes!

 Gr.
-7 & 8 Girls and Boys Volleyball – is underway.
-Students have been made aware of their practices and games, as well as being posted in daily announcements.
+7 & 8 Girls and Boys Basketball– is underway.
+Practice schedules have been given to the students and will be mentioned in daily announcements as well.

 SCHOOL YEAR CALENDAR FOR 2017/2018 – click here: School Year Calendar 2017-2018